Guichaguri/cross-caller/README.md

 ## Features

 - Supports almost all JavaScript engines (browsers, servers, mobile and embedded)
-  - V8 (Node.js, Deno and all Chromium-based browsers)
+  - V8 (Node.js, Deno, Chrome, Edge, Opera and all other Chromium-based browsers)
-  - JavaScriptCore (Safari, Bun and all iOS browsers)
+  - JavaScriptCore (Safari, Bun and all browsers in iOS)
   - SpiderMonkey (Firefox)
   - Hermes (React Native and Expo)
   - ChakraCore (old Edge and old React Native for Windows)